-Major programs undertaken by LoveLight have included Traveling Playground, Study Buddies, and our summer program, which has provided over 57,000 nutritious lunches prepared at a local church kitchen by staff and volunteers for children living in lower-income neighborhoods in the Kent area.
+Major programs undertaken by LoveLight have included Traveling Playground, Study Buddies, and our summer program, which has provided over 63,989 nutritious lunches prepared at a local church kitchen by staff and volunteers for children living in lower-income neighborhoods in the Kent area.
+During the nine weeks of LoveLight’s summer program, 5,820 shelf-stable weekend meals were also distributed to children in lower-income families living in eight neighborhoods in Kent and Ravenna.
 In addition to the immediate physical benefits to the children, the summer lunch program, supported financially by USDA and the Ohio Department of Education, promotes healthful eating habits and a sense of community within the respective neighborhoods as well as bringing individuals and groups together in a wonderful display of community service.
 As resources have permitted, activities have also been provided for the children.
 Following is a condensed description of one summer site supervisor’s activities, which included reading, art, crafts, games, drama, planting flowers, and water play.

 “Playing group activities such as volleyball, soccer, and kick ball have been among some of the children's favorite activities and provided many opportunities to utilize their gross motor skills.

 The children also used their problem solving skills when we created homemade play dough.
 They used flour, water, and oil to create the play dough but had to use their sense of touch to know if more or less of an ingredient was used or needed.
 The children really seemed to enjoy this activity.
 I gave them multiple opportunities to do this activity and then we experimented with the colors that could be created when we added food coloring to the play dough mixtures.
 The children discovered they could create orange, purple, brown, and etc through mixing certain colors.